Mahmud0808/Iconify/README.md

     4. Reboot your device to get the modules installed successfully

     5. Now follow the installation steps of magisk users and voila!

+> KernelSU doesn't show root prompt.
+You will have to manually enable root access for Iconify from KernelSU app itself.

 # 🤫 Roadmap